dino65-dev/Cuda-ML-Library/Usage/SVM/readme.md

 # CUDA SVM Usage Guide

-This directory contains examples and documentation for using the CUDA-accelerated Support Vector Machine (SVM) implementation.
+This directory contains examples and documentation for using the CUDA-accelerated Support Vector Machine (SVM) implementation with automatic CPU fallback support.

 ## 🚀 Quick Start